Why Look Beyond Samsung's Default Keyboard?

 - Offline functionality - Does the keyboard work well without internet access?

-"I switched keyboards after reading their privacy policies and was shocked at how much data some of them collect," says Alex, a cybersecurity professional I consulted.
-"Many users have no idea that some keyboards track everything they type."
+"I switched keyboards after reading their privacy policies and was genuinely shocked at how much data some of them collect," says Alex, a cybersecurity professional I consulted.
+"Many users have no idea that some keyboards track everything they type, build profiles of their communication patterns, and even share anonymized data with third parties."

-The good news is that most reputable keyboard developers now provide options to limit data collection.
-For example, CleverType offers local processing modes, while SwiftKey allows you to disable cloud features entirely.
+The good news is that 2026 has brought significant improvements in privacy-focused AI keyboards.
+Most reputable keyboard developers now provide robust options to limit data collection.
+For example, CleverType offers on-device AI processing that never sends your text to servers, while SwiftKey allows you to disable cloud features entirely without losing core functionality.

 Setting Up Your New Keyboard on Samsung Devices